Intellectual Capital Meaning

 Measurement

-- Measurement of intellectual capital is difficult in financial terms; hence it cannot be recognized in the accounts only goodwill, know-how, copyrights, patents, etc. to be recognized in the accounts if they are measurable.
+- Measurement of intellectual capital is difficult in financial terms; hence, recognizing it can be difficult.
+Only recognizing goodwill, know-how, copyrights, patents, etc., in the accounts make them measurable.

-- It is non-financial capital and very important for the organization, and it’s the real wealth of the organization.
-Though measurement in financial terms is difficult, in non-financial terms and real wealth, it is of much value.
-If the organization has satisfied employees, investors, and customers, then it is the real wealth of the organization and indicator that its intellectual capital is high.
+- It is non-financial capital and very important for the organization, and it's the real wealth of the organization.
+Though measurement in financial terms is difficult, it is of much value in non-financial terms and real wealth.
+If the organization has satisfied employees, investors, and customers, then it is the real wealth of the organization and an indicator that its intellectual capital is high.

 Importance

 - It adds to the reputation of the organization in the market.
 Hence it is most important for the survival of the organization.
-For making organization at the top there is the contribution of human efforts like employees, management, suppliers, customers, etc. and there is also the contribution of work culture, the relationship of the organization with internal and external human contributors, relationship with investors, goals, and vision of the organization, etc. and if all these factors are favorable, then the organization can survive in the market for many decades also and hence it has very high intellectual capital.
+For making an organization at the top, there is the contribution of human efforts like employees, management, suppliers, customers, etc. There is also the contribution of work culture, the organization's relationship with internal and external human contributors, relationship with investors, goals, and vision of the organization, etc. If all these factors are favorable, then the organization can survive in the market for many decades also, and hence it has very high intellectual capital.

 Recommended Articles

-This has been a guide to Intellectual Capital and its Meaning.
-Here we discuss its top 3 components along with examples, measurement, importance, and differences.
-You can learn more about from the following articles –
+This has been a guide to Intellectual Capital and its meaning.
+Here we discuss its examples, components, measurement, and importance.
+You can learn more about it from the following articles –